hackclub/cac-demo/README.md

 The slide that the authorised user/'admin' is on dictates how the sent-in text messages are processed.
 Unauthorised users can still navigate between each slide.

+Between sessions, switch out the database URL then re-seed it using `bun prisma db seed`.

 ## Development
 ### Twilio
 1. Create a Twilio account and obtain a phone number for use.
 Set the `NEXT_PUBLIC_PHONE_NUMBER` variable to this phone number.